Mental Health Education Program for schools

 Helps prepare students for the changes ahead as they move into secondary school.
 Topics covered:

-• Understand how transition and change can impact mental health
+• Understanding how change impacts mental health

 Book a workshop for your classroom